BUYERS GUIDE - WAGONS SMALL

 bonnet decal; 32-inch BFGoodrich tyres; winch-capable steel front bumper; nine-speaker Alpine Premium audio system; LED reflector head lamps, tail lamps, fog lamps and DRLs; blind spot monitoring with rear cross path detection 213mm Uconnect touch screen display; satellite navigation; 230V power outlet; remote start system and Off-Road Pages

-Pricing at launch ranges from $48,950 for the two-door Sort S, up to $68,950 for the diesel four-door Rubicon – a whopping five grand impost on the price of the petrol Rubicon.
-Why would you bother, we ask?
+Pricing at launch ranged from $48,950 for the two-door Sort S, up to $68,950 for the diesel four-door Rubicon – a whopping five grand impost on the price of the petrol Rubicon.

-Jeep plans to release a plug-in hybrid (PHEV) Wrangler in 2020.
-This is not the currently available 48-volt mild-hybrid system that’s attached to the two-litre petrol engine, but a new development.
+Jeep planned to release a plug-in hybrid (PHEV) Wrangler in 2020, but that was before Covid-19 arrived.
+This is not the currently available 48-volt mild-hybrid, non-plug-in system that’s attached to the two-litre petrol engine, but a new development, known as the 4xe (four by ‘e’).
 The electronic power module will be produced in-house, at the company’s Toledo, Ohio, plant.

 The traditional appearance of the post-2011 Wrangler belied the fact that it incorporated modern technology: state of the art turbo-intercooled, electronically injected diesel; ABS brakes and electronic traction control; modern sound systems; and air conditioning.